emqx/eip/design/0002-new-config-syntax.md

 ## Abstract

-Introdce a new configuration format in EMQ X v5.0 release.
+Introduce a new configuration format in EMQ X v5.0 release.

 ## Motivation